GoogleChrome/web.dev/src/site/content/en/blog/lcp-lazy-loading/index.md

 the heading or the amount of paragraph text early in the main content may affect whether the image is within the viewport.
 There are also user-level conditions that may affect the accuracy of the heuristics, especially the viewport size and the usage of anchor links that change the scroll position of the page.
-For those reasons, it's important to acknowledge that these results may not be universally applicable to all real-world scenarios and need more fine-tuning.
+For those reasons, it's important to acknowledge that the fix is only calibrated to provide good performance in the general case and fine-tuning may be needed to make these results applicable to all real-world scenarios.

 ## Rolling it out